haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-From AXVE0, 1AE422:
+# From BPEE0, 1EC60B:
-trainerbattle 06 "GABBY & TY" 0 <1ABED8> <1ABFD3> <1AC5CA> <section0>
+trainerbattle 06 "AMY & LIV" 0 <2949F9> <294A3D> <294AAE> <section0>
 {
-GABBY: Oh!
-We've just spotted a tough-
-looking TRAINER here of all places!

-Okay, roll camera!
-Let's get this interview.
+AMY: I'm AMY.
+And this is my little sister LIV.
+We battle together!
 }
 {
-GABBY: My eyes didn't lie!
-I did discover an astonishing TRAINER!
+AMY: Uh-oh, we lost.
 }
 {
-GABBY: Is there a strong TRAINER
-anywhere with a lot of POKéMON?
+AMY: Uh-oh, you have only one
+POKéMON with you.
+You can't battle us like that.
 }
 ```
 Notes: